Tarot Card Reading Manual

 The Suit Of Cups

 The 56 Minor Arcana cards in Tarot reflect people’s positive and negative life experiences.
 The Minor Arcana also comprises four suits—the Suit of Wands, Swords, Cups, and Pentacles.
 Everyday life events form the stuff of the Minor Arcana, and they are generally linked with water.
 Now, water can either be a gentle stream or a huge, destructive tidal wave.
+So the card meanings need to be gauged properly.

 The Suit of Cups, therefore, is emotional and intuitive.
 It represents one’s emotional situation and embodies people, their relationships and reactions to others and their immediate environment.
 Being emotional, it deals with love and other emotions one experiences right through life.
 It lets you explore your feelings and how you connect with others and the world at large.